Romelu Lukaku: Personal life

 Lukaku was born in Antwerp, Belgium to Congolese parents.
 His father, Roger Lukaku, played professional football and was capped at international level by Zaire.
-He has a younger brother named Jordan, who has progressed through the youth academy at Anderlecht and currently plays for Royal Antwerp in Belgium.
-His cousin Boli Bolingoli-Mbombo plays as a left-sided winger or defender for Mechelen.
+He has a younger brother named Jordan, who has progressed through the youth academy at Anderlecht.
+His cousin Boli Bolingoli-Mbombo plays as a left-sided winger or defender for Standard Liège.

-Lukaku was the subject of a television documentary series called De School Van Lukaku (Lukaku's School) shown on the Dutch-speaking Eén network.
+Lukaku was the subject of a television documentary series called De School Van Lukaku (Lukaku's School) shown on the Dutch-language Eén network.
 The reality show followed the teenage Lukaku and his classmates during the course of a year at the Saint-Guidon Institute, a school in Brussels, where the footballer was based while with the Anderlecht youth team.
-In 2009, the series followed the school as it made a field trip to London, visiting Chelsea's Stamford Bridge ground.
-Lukaku said at the time, "What a stadium.
+In 2009, the series followed the school as it made a field trip to London, visiting Stamford Bridge.
+Lukaku said at the time: "What a stadium.
 If one day in my life I will cry, it will be the day I play here.
 I love Chelsea."
 In addition to his native French and Dutch, Lukaku can speak fluent English, Portuguese, Italian, Spanish and a Congolese Swahili dialect, and can also understand German.
 Lukaku has stated his biggest idol was Didier Drogba.

-Lukaku is a practising Catholic, praying frequently before or after matches.
+Lukaku is a practising Catholic, praying frequently before and after matches.
 He made the pilgrimage to Lourdes in 2014.
-He is teetotal.
+He is a teetotaller.

 Media and endorsements

 Lukaku was the first Premier League player to join Jay-Z's management agency Roc Nation Sports.
 In 2018, he signed a record sponsorship deal with German sportswear company Puma, the company's largest endorsement deal ever.
+Lukaku is also known by his nickname, "Lakaka", given to him by fans.
+This nickname is often used sardonically to mock Lukaku's poor performances and gained popularity after his appearances in the 2022 World Cup and the 2023 Champions League Final.

 Activism

 Lukaku has spoken out against racism he suffered while playing football, particularly the 2019–20 Serie A season, his first year playing in Italy.

 In 2020, Lukaku honoured George Floyd by kneeling and keeping one fist high in support of Black Lives Matter when he scored in a game with Inter against Sampdoria.
 This symbolic action was inspired by American football player Colin Kaepernick who kneeled during the national anthem before every game in 2016 as a peaceful manner of protest against police brutality towards people of colour.
-Since then, Lukaku and other players in Europe has taken an active role to take a knee on the pitches.
+Since then, Lukaku and other players in Europe has taken an active role to take a knee.

-In 2021, Lukaku said he's fighting "against all forms of discrimination, whether religious, linked to skin color, [or] sexual".